 Nose

-fine and full-bodied with pure fruit and elegant floral notes
+delicate and full-bodied, with a pure fruitiness and elegant floral notes

 Serve